junxit/us-congress-bills-117/metadata.md

 - 2022-06-06 — Placed on the Union Calendar, Calendar No. 260.
 - 2022-06-06 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-346, Part I.
 - 2022-06-06 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-346, Part I.
+- 2022-06-07 — Rules Committee Resolution H. Res.
+1153 Reported to House.
+Rule provides for consideration of H.R.
+2377 and H.R.
+7910.
+Provides for one hour of debate on H.R.
+2377 and two hours of debate on H.R.
+7910.
+Also provides for a motion to recommit on each measure.
+- 2022-06-08 — Amendment in the nature of a substitute reported by the House Committee on Rules.
+- 2022-06-08 — Considered under the provisions of rule H. Res.
+1153. (consideration: CR H5363-5396)
+- 2022-06-08 — DEBATE - The House proceeded with two hours of debate on H.R.
+7910.
+- 2022-06-08 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-06-08 — House amendment offered
+- 2022-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-06-08 — Mr. Hudson moved to recommit to the Committee on the Judiciary. (text: CR H5393-5395)
+- 2022-06-08 — On Retaining Title I Agreed to by the Yeas and Nays: 228 - 199 (Roll no. 237). (consideration: CR H5388-5389)
+- 2022-06-08 — On Retaining Title II Agreed to by the Yeas and Nays: 226 - 197 (Roll no. 238). (consideration: CR H5389)
+- 2022-06-08 — On Retaining Title III Agreed to by the Yeas and Nays: 226 - 194 (Roll no. 239). (consideration: CR H5389-5390)
+- 2022-06-08 — On Retaining Title IV Agreed to by the Yeas and Nays: 220 - 205 (Roll no. 240). (consideration: CR H5390-5391)
+- 2022-06-08 — On Retaining Title V Agreed to by the Yeas and Nays: 233 - 194 (Roll no. 241). (consideration: CR H5391)
+- 2022-06-08 — On Retaining Title VI Agreed to by the Yeas and Nays: 220 - 207 (Roll no. 242). (consideration: CR H5392)
+- 2022-06-08 — On Retaining Title VII Agreed to by the Yeas and Nays: 380 - 47 (Roll no. 243). (consideration: CR H5392-5393)
+- 2022-06-08 — On agreeing to the Rules amendment (A001) Agreed to without objection.
+- 2022-06-08 — On motion to recommit Failed by the Yeas and Nays: 198 - 228 (Roll no. 244).
+- 2022-06-08 — On passage Passed by the Yeas and Nays: 223 - 204 (Roll no. 245). (text of amendment in the nature of a substitute: CR H5364-5367)
+- 2022-06-08 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 223 - 204 (Roll no. 245).
+- 2022-06-08 — Pursuant to section 3(a) of H.Res.
+1153, the Chair will put the question on retaining each title of the bill, as amended.
+- 2022-06-08 — Rule H. Res.
+1153 passed House.
+- 2022-06-08 — Rule provides for consideration of H.R.
+2377 and H.R.
+7910.
+Provides for one hour of debate on H.R.
+2377 and two hours of debate on H.R.
+7910.
+Also provides for a motion to recommit on each measure.
+- 2022-06-08 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
+- 2022-06-08 — The previous question was ordered pursuant to the rule.